A CLOSER LOOK: Arkansas’ battle against obesity will be long, but can be won, state doctor says

 The Arkansas Coalition for Obesity Prevention is also playing a part in the fight against obesity.

-The ACOP is a coalition of private partners that promotes healthy vending and encourages healthy cooking to push back against people’s reliance on fast food in communities across.
+The ACOP is a coalition of private partners that promotes healthy vending and encourages healthy cooking to push back against people’s reliance on fast food in communities across Arkansas.

 “Because of fast food, many people lack the skills for cooking,” Balamurugan said.